railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Inventory Control
 -------------------

-The various sub-menus under Inventory Control together provide operations you need to manage stock.
+The various sub-menus under :menuselection:`Inventory Control` together provide operations you need to manage stock.
 You can:

 * define your warehouses and structure them around locations and layouts of your choosing,